To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Just a day before our interview, he earned his open-water diving licence between the Heads, the famous bronze cliffs of sandstone that flank the mouth of Knysna’s vast tidal estuary.

 His tattooed arms and the parrot that sits on his shoulder make him an unlikely portrait of a teacher, but Farrands has a doctorate in English and teaches Cambridge history, literature and music to private students.

 Several of his pupils have earned the distinction of reaching the worldwide top 10 in their Cambridge A-level examinations, and he has the certificates to prove it.
-Even so, his hourly rates are modest.
-At R145 an hour, the father of two boys earns R12 000 in a good month.

 “Last year, it was going well,” he says.
 “But during the course of this year, more and more students couldn’t pay.
 Their parents are people whose businesses collapsed during the recession.
 When a father is a builder and he is not getting paid, I don’t get paid.”